jesperfj/twilio-app-aws/README.md

 # Package and deploy the function

-Deploy the function code with
+First grab the dependencies:

     (cd twilio-function; npm install)

+Then deploy the function code with

     bin/deploy

-Set the environment for the function with
+(Standing in the root of this project directory).
+Finally, set the environment for the function with

     bin/setenv